revoltchat/rfcs/rfcs/rfc-0003-discriminators.md

 - † Restricting existing usernames further would potentially require some users to change username.
 - ¶ Removing usernames altogether would require a complete redesign of how friends work on Revolt.

+Discriminators also help solve a couple of issues with regards to username abandonment, users may sign up and:

+1. Forget their account credentials or otherwise get locked out, and never recover their account.
+2. Forget that their account even exists.
+3. Decide they don't want to keep using their account but never delete it.

+Revolt does not currently automatically delete old accounts with no activity which is why this poses an issue.

 Given Revolt's current size, 4-digit numeric discriminators currently pose the least issues.

 | Solution       |      Example       | Description                                   | Usability | Quantity | Safe |